sarmadiali98/ReLico/README.md

    - Java/Maven implementation of the Timed Rebeca to Lingua Franca translator.
    - Source code is under `src/`.
    - Example input models are under `benchmarks/`.
+   - The Docker quickstart runs this part of the artifact.

 2. **Verification benchmark workflows**
    - Timed Rebeca/RMC benchmarks are under `verifier-benchmarks/TR/`.
    - Lingua Franca/Uclid/Z3 benchmarks are under `verifier-benchmarks/LF/`.
+   - Helper scripts under `verifier-benchmarks/scripts/` check the environment and run a representative smoke test.
    - These workflows reproduce the model-level verification comparison reported in the paper.

 3. **Smart-home hardware/replay example**